Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Application to defect-0 curves of genus at most 4

 \begin{example}[A unique defect-$0$ curve without non-trivial automorphism] Let consider the question of the existence of defect-$0$ curve of genus $3$ over $\FF_q$ with $q=10313$.
 If there is such a curve $C/\FF_q$ then $\Jac C \sim E^3$ with $E$ of trace $-m = -203$.
 The curve $E$ has therefore complex multiplication by the maximal order $\OO=\ZZ[\omega]$ of $\QQ(\omega)$ where $\omega=\frac{1+\sqrt{-43}}{2}$.
 As $\OO$ has class number $1$, there is a unique (non-polarized) abelian variety in the class of $E^3$ up to isomorphism, namely $E^3$ itself.
-Moreover from Section~\ref{sec:class} (see also \cite{Sch}), there are $5$ isomorphism classes of indecomposable positive definite unimodular hermitian $\OO$-lattices $(L,h_i)$ leading to $5$ indecomposable principally polarized abelian threefolds $(E^3,a_i)$.
-In the table, we give $h$ by its Gram matrix in the canonical basis of $\OO^3$.
+Moreover using Algorithm~\ref{algo:proj} (see also \cite{Sch}), we find $5$ isomorphism classes of indecomposable positive definite unimodular hermitian $\OO$-lattices $(L,h_i)$ leading to $5$ indecomposable principally polarized abelian threefolds $(E^3,a_i)$.
+In Table~\ref{tab:resultg3}, we give $h$ by its Gram matrix in the canonical basis of $\OO^3$.
 For each lattice $(L,h_i)$, we also give the smallest odd $\ell$ determined by Algorithm~\ref{algo:ortho2}.
 Recall that it determines the degree $\ell^3$ of the isogeny we will compute using the Algorithm~\ref{algo:modular}.
-We also display in the table the order of the automorphism group of $(L,h_i)$, and if $\chi:=\chi_{18}(E^3,a_i,w_{E^3})=0$ or if it is a square in $\FF_q$.
+We also display in Table~\ref{tab:resultg3} the order of the automorphism group of $(L,h_i)$, and if $\chi:=\chi_{18}(E^3,a_i,w_{E^3})=0$ or if it is a square in $\FF_q$.

+We see that only $a_1$ leads to a non-trivial obstruction and therefore to a non-hyperelliptic defect-$0$ curve.
+This result agrees with the heuristic result which can be deduced from \cite[Table~2]{Rit}.
+An equation of $C$ is

+Moreover by Torelli theorem \cite[p.790-792]{matsusaka}, since $\Aut(E^3,a_1) \simeq \Aut(L,h_1) \simeq \{\pm 1\}$ and $C$ is non-hyperelliptic, the automorphism group of $C$ is trivial.
+As far as we know, this is the first example of a finite field for which one can ensure that the defect-$0$ curves have no extra-automorphism.
+As recalled in \cite{rit-optimal}, most of the methods developed to find curves of genus $3$ with many points use the existence of extra-automorphisms.
+The question of existence of a defect-$0$ curve over $\FF_{10313}$ could not have been solved in this way.

 {